-New for the 2022-23 school year is a totally re-designed MHSAA website.
-The address is the same - just go to MHSAA dot com for all your news, scores, schedules and more.
-The new site works great on mobile devices and makes tournament information even easier to find.
+Looking for a score?
+A schedule?
+A story?
+MHSAA dot com has you covered with everything you need to follow high school sports in Michigan.
+And it works great on mobile devices and makes tournament information even easier to find.
 Plus, get all of the feature stories and Finals recaps right on the front page.
-Check out the new MHSAA dot com!
+Check out MHSAA dot com!